debarthi1610/hardware-inspired-cutting/README.md

 # hardware-inspired-cutting
-The codes used for the experiments reported in the manuscript "Selection of circuit cutting strategies via hardware-induced noise non-uniformity" are available in this repository.
+1. The codes used for the experiments reported in the manuscript "Selection of circuit cutting strategies via hardware-induced noise non-uniformity" are available in this repository.

+2. The benchpress circuit are taken from https://github.com/Qiskit/benchpress